Opinga: History

 The earliest archaeological evidence for opinga dates back to the 5-4th centuries BC, indicating they were an element in Illyrian culture.
-Later evidence of their use in Albania is apparent in the works of 16th century iconographic painter Onufri.
+Later evidence of their use in Albania is apparent in the works of the 16th century iconographic painter Onufri.

 It has been suggested that the etymology of the word comes from Proto-Albanian *api (modern hapi), meaning "step".

-In 1610 Marino Bizzi, a Venetian patrician in Dalmatia and Archbishop of Antivari, noted that the men of Mirdita wore opinga, made of cow skin, prepared by the men themselves.
+In 1610, Marino Bizzi, a Venetian patrician in Dalmatia and Archbishop of Antivari, noted that the men of Mirdita wore opinga, made of cow skin, prepared by the men themselves.

 The artisans of the kaza of Përmet held the monopoly in the trade of opinga in the vilayets of Shkodër and Janina until 1841, when that privilege was revoked under the Tanzimat reforms.